The Code Expanded

 I find it amazing, and only time will tell how long this insanity will last.
 Hopefully I will live long enough to see these eyesores return to socially unacceptable.
 But I am not counting on it.

-Face tattoos and nose piercings are the worst for me.
+Face tattoos, and nose and septum piercings are the worst for me.
 I just don't have the patience for them.
 I always want to say, Hey, if you want to talk to me, get that garbage out of your nose.
+And my tolerance for these self-expressions has actually declined since they have become so popular.

 But that is not all.
 My sense is that there is a sort of in-your-face aggressive quality to these additions.
 They are designed to be shocking and make you uncomfortable.
 In fact, I would argue that this is the primary reason they do it.
 The motivation seems to be to visually inflict their psychological deficiencies on others.